yssource/kompose/docs/user-guide.md

 If the Docker Compose file has service name with `_` or `.` in it (eg.`web_service` or `web.service`), then it will be replaced by `-` and the service name will be renamed accordingly (eg.`web-service`).
 Kompose does this because "Kubernetes" doesn't allow `_` in object name.

 Please note that changing service name might break some `docker-compose` files.

+## Build and push image

+If the Docker Compose file has `build` or `build:context, build:dockerfile` keys, build will run when `--build` specified.

+And Image will push to *docker.io* (default) when `--push-image=true` specified.

+It is possible to push to custom registry by specify `--push-image-registry`, which will override the registry from image name.

+### Authentication on registry

+Kompose uses the docker authentication from file `$DOCKER_CONFIG/config.json`, `$HOME/.docker/config.json`, and `$HOME/.dockercfg` after `docker login`.

+**This only works fine on Linux but macOS would fail when using `"credsStore": "osxkeychain"`.**

+However, there is an approach to push successfully on macOS, by not using `osxkeychain` for `credsStore`.
+To disable `osxkeychain`:
+* remove `credsStore` from `config.json` file, and `docker login` again.
+* for some docker desktop versions, there is a setting `Securely store Docker logins in macOS keychain`, which should be unchecked.
+Then restart docker desktop if needed, and `docker login` again.

+Now `config.json` should contain base64 encoded passwords, then push image should succeed.
+Working, but not safe though!
+Use it at your risk.

+For Windows, there is also `credsStore` which is `wincred`.
+Technically it will fail on authentication as macOS does, but you can try the approach above like macOS too.

 ## Docker Compose Versions